FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Troubleshooting/troubleshooting.md

 # Troubleshooting

+## My Windows Installation is failing
+While FTS will work with thiis OS, we do not support it

+## My Ubuntu 22.04 Installation is failing
+FTS 1.9.9 requires Ubuntu 20.04

+## My Installation is failing
+Are you using Python 3.10?
+3.8 is required

 ## My Raspberry Pi installation has an issue with the WebMap
 the webmap is a Nodered packaged component, compiled for AMD64, so it will not run in the Pi.
 You need to:
  * install Node Red
  * import the flow from source
  * configure the flow

 ## Initial setup doesn't ask to create a YAML file, how to make one manually?
 * Go into the config file located in /usr/local/lib/python3.8/dist-packages/FreeTAKServer/controllers/configuration